NewDaci/tds-project2/media/README.md

 ## Analysis Narrative

-### Comprehensive Narrative Analysis of the Dataset
+### Comprehensive Narrative on the Dataset

-#### 1. Overview of the Dataset
+#### 1. Brief Overview of the Dataset

-The dataset consists of 2,652 rows and 8 columns, capturing various attributes associated with certain events or submissions.
-The columns include categorical fields such as date, language, type, title, and author (represented as "by"), as well as quantitative measures such as overall rating, quality rating, and repeatability score.
-While the dataset has a broad range of entries, it does exhibit some missing values, particularly in the 'date' and 'by' columns.
-The 'overall' ratings span a finite scale, which suggests potential categorizations for evaluation, while the fields for quality and repeatability can provide insights into the consistency and reliability of the data.
+The dataset consists of 2,652 observations and is structured with eight columns representing various attributes: `date`, `language`, `type`, `title`, `by`, `overall`, `quality`, and `repeatability`.
+The dataset captures a range of information, with most columns populated with categorical data (e.g., `language`, `type`, `title`, `by`) and numerical assessments (`overall`, `quality`, `repeatability`).
+There are a few missing values in `date` (99) and `by` (262), but the rest of the columns are fully populated.
+The `overall` ratings are assessed on a scale where the outlier analysis reveals notable insights.

 #### 2. Key Characteristics and Interesting Patterns
-- **Missing Values**: The dataset contains incomplete records with a missing rate of approximately 3.73% for the 'date' field and 9.88% for the 'by' field.
-The absence of entries for 'language', 'type', 'title', 'overall', 'quality', and 'repeatability' suggests high data integrity in these aspects.

-- **Unique Values**: The dataset reflects a considerable diversity in its entries, with 2,055 unique dates and 2,312 unique titles.
-On the other hand, there are only 11 unique languages and 8 unique types, indicating that while the dataset features a wide array of titles and dates, it is linguistically and categorically less diverse.

-- **Outliers**: A significant number of outliers were observed in the 'overall' rating (1,216 entries), which could indicate a clustering of low ratings around the lower bounds of the scale (3.0).
-For 'quality', only 24 outlier entries exist, while 'repeatability' lacks any outliers.
-This discrepancy in outlier distribution might imply varying levels of consistency among different evaluation criteria.

-- **Statistical Tests**: The non-normality of distributions for overall ratings, quality, and repeatability—evidenced by extremely low p-values—indicates the presence of skewness in the data.
-This non-normality could impact the choice of any subsequent statistical analyses or modeling efforts.
+- **Dimensions**: The dataset has 2,652 rows, 8 columns, with a variety of categorical and numerical variables.
+- **Missing Values**: The missing values are relatively low overall (approximately 3.73% for `date` and almost 10% for `by`), specifically indicating some gaps in contributor data which could affect insights related to authorship.
+- **Unique Value Count**: There are 2055 unique dates, 11 unique languages, 8 types, and 2312 unique titles, with an extensive diversity in the `title` column.
+- **Outliers**: A significant number of outliers were detected in the `overall` ratings.
+Specifically, 1216 entries fall outside the established bounds, suggesting these ratings show a highly skewed distribution, further reaffirmed by the normality test results (p-value is extremely low, indicating non-normality).
+The `quality` ratings also exhibit non-normality with some outliers identified.
+- **Language Diversity**: With 11 unique languages represented, it prompts considerations of linguistic and cultural variations affecting the observed ratings.

 #### 3. Potential Insights and Recommendations
-- **Exploration of Outliers**: Given the substantial count of outliers in the 'overall' ratings, a focused investigation might unearth specific factors contributing to low ratings.
-Detailed examination of the associated titles or types could help identify common themes or issues.

-- **Improving Data Completeness**: The missing data in the 'date' and 'by' columns could skew results and reduce the dataset's utility.
-Efforts to enrich the dataset—for instance, inferring 'by' entries from available data or augmenting the dataset with external sources—could prove valuable.

-- **Quality Control Processes**: The presence of low outlier ratings indicates potential areas for quality improvement, suggesting that there might be instances of inconsistency or lack of clarity that warrant further attention.
-Implementing systematic quality control measures could enhance the overall reliability of future data collections.

-- **Language and Type Segmentation**: Given the limited number of unique languages and types, segmenting the data for more targeted analyses—like comparing ratings across different languages or types—may reveal nuanced trends or divergences among various demographics.
+- **Outlier Investigation**: The high number of outliers in the `overall` ratings indicates a need to explore the distribution of these ratings further.
+It would be beneficial to dissect the underlying causes—whether these reflect true variability in quality or anomalies that should be addressed.
+- **Quality Metrics**: Given that the normality tests for quality and repeatability also returned significant non-normality parameters, a detailed examination of how different types and languages affect quality and overall ratings could provide valuable insights into improving content quality.
+- **Missing 'by' Column**: The missing data in the `by` column, which indicates the contributor, signifies a need for efforts to capture comprehensive contributor information.
+Establishing systems to ensure contributor identification could enrich insights related to authorship impacts on overall ratings.
+- **Cross-Linguistic Analysis**: Given the dataset's multilingual compositions, further analysis on how language correlates with `overall`, `quality`, and `repeatability` could enhance understanding of performance across cultural contexts, providing tailored recommendations for different language speakers.

-#### 4. Limitations and Areas for Further Investigation
+#### 4. Limitations or Areas Requiring Further Investigation
-- **Data Completeness**: With nearly 10% of the 'by' entries missing, analyses relying heavily on this variable might yield unreliable results or skewed interpretations.
-Ensuring comprehensive data collection protocols is essential for mitigating this challenge in future projects.

-- **Skewness and Non-Normality**: Non-normality of key variables could limit the use of parametric statistical methods, requiring the application of non-parametric tests or transformation techniques for any inferential statistics that might be conducted.
-Considering the type of data and associated distributions, more robust methods should be evaluated.

-- **Contextual Understanding**: The dataset lacks contextual metadata around the collected data (i.e., the purpose, time frame, or atmosphere surrounding the records).
-Understanding the context can provide deeper insights and enhance the interpretability of results.

-In conclusion, while the dataset exhibits diversity and complexity, it also presents significant areas for enhancement.
-Addressing the missing values, exploring outlier influences, and interpreting findings within a broader context will strengthen the analytical outcomes and utility of the data.
+- **Date Distribution**: Understanding the distribution and importance of the dates could help contextualize trends over time and identify periods of significant activity or performance.
+- **Sample Representativity**: The dataset lacks a comprehensive analysis of whether these entries are representative of the population intended to be measured.
+Exploration into the selection and collection process could ensure findings are generalizable.
+- **Impact of Outliers**: With a substantial fraction of the dataset categorized as outliers, further investigation into these cases is critical.
+Are these outliers instances of exceptional performance or errors in data reporting?
+- **Quality Reliability**: As quality ratings show similar non-normal distributions, validation of what constitutes ‘quality’ within this context could be investigated further and standardized across measures.

+In conclusion, while the dataset sheds a significant amount of light on the observed phenomena, especially concerning outlier behaviors in ratings, areas for deeper exploration remain.
+There is substantial potential for practical insights that can enhance overarching trends, stifle inequalities in performance evaluation, and guide future actions in data handling and content quality assurance.

 ## Visualizations